MRamzySayedAhmed/MicroservicesAppDeployment/README.md

 # Microservices App Deployment
-It’s a Full Exercise on Automating Deployment for a Microservices Application Using a Rolling Strategy.
+It’s a Full Exercise on Automating Deployment for a Microservices Application Using a Rolling Strategy

 # The Used Technologies
 * CircleCI